peterVG/am-2-atom-metadata-migrator/README.md

 These scripts are a tool to automate the migration of [Archivematica](https://archivematica.org) metadata in scenarios where access copies already exist in [AtoM](https://accesstomemory.org).
 Using the existing DIP Upload functionality, it is currently not possible to add Archivematica metadata without creating new AtoM descriptions.

 This tool reads data from the Archivematica Elasticsearch index and inserts it into the AtoM MySQL database.
+A future version may write this data to an AtoM Application Programming Interface (API) instead.

-It currently uses a match between Archivematica AIP file filenames and AtoM digital object filenames.
+The **am-2-to-atom-metadadata-migrator** tool currently uses a match between Archivematica AIP filenames and AtoM digital object filenames.
 A future version could implement more complex heuristics to make a match.

 ## Instructions
 * Move the **am-es-query.py** script to the server that hosts your Archivematica Elasticsearch server.